charklie/rsftch/README.md

 ### Compatability
 Currently Rsftch only works on GNU/Linux, (most) BSD distributions and (probably) Mac OS.

-### Note
-(If) You're wondering why I didn't use clap for command-line argument parsing, I've personally found it slow, and if I do get it to be somewhat fast, its too easy and first rsftch was meant to be a project for me to learn rust so I tried to complicate (some) things and making them in pure rust instead of using a crate to do it for me.

 ### Contribrutions
-All PRs or just an issue recommending an issue is always welcome.
-Keep in mind that I've only been programming in Rust for circa 2 months, so don't be harsh.
+All PRs or just an issue recommending an enhancement is always welcome.

 ### Thanks
 Thank you to: